amoghcharan/lidar_sim/README.md

 - `obs` are predefined obstacles given by its vertices
 - `error` is defined as either 'None' or 'Gaussian'

+returns
+- `output`: a matrix of all calculated intersection points

+Refer to the `go_to_pose.m` file for an example of the function call, obstacle initialization, and plotting routine

 #
 ![Example of LiDAR function with Robotarium robots](images/lidar_mov_2.gif "Example of LiDAR function with Robotarium robots")